anergictcell/hpo3/README.md

 ## Examples

-There are also more examples in the [PyHPO documentation](https://centogene.github.io/pyhpo/):
+There are also more examples in the documentation of both [PyHPO](https://pyhpo.readthedocs.io/) and [hpo3](https://hpo3.readthedocs.io/)

 ```python
 from pyhpo import Ontology, HPOSet